Tamara540/Tamara-Williams-Portfolio/README.md

-![Tamara Williams Banner] Data Analyst Banner.png
+![Tamara Williams Banner] ./Data Analyst Banner.png

 Welcome!
 I’m a Business Intelligence and FinOps Analyst with expertise in SaaS, telecom, healthcare, and security sectors.
 My focus is on transforming raw data into **executive dashboards, compliance solutions, and financial insights** that solve operational pain points, protect revenue, and empower strategic decision-making.